GRE1 General Test

 Most test questions are multiple choice, although the writing section involves two essays.

-The GRE test is administered online.
-However, a paper-based GRE test is still available in areas of the world that do not have computer access.
+The GRE General Test is administered online.
+However, a paper-based GRE General Test is still available in areas of the world that do not have computer access.

-Check for GRE study materials at your local library or bookstore.
+Check for GRE General Test study materials at your local library or bookstore.
 Here are some other ways to prepare:

 - Download the free POWERPREP II® Software: Preparation for the Computer-based GRE® revised General Test.